-A taught master’s with a substantial statistical element, usually with a distinction, or equivalent experience.
+distinction in a taught master’s (or equivalent) with substantial statistical content, or equivalent experience.

 Months of entry

 January, September, May